thelightdesigner/ScuffedWalls/README.md

 # ScuffedWalls
 A command line tool for making Noodle Extensions 2.0 beat saber maps & modcharts.

-This tool does not do the same thing as beatwalls.
+This tool does not do the same thing as [`Beatwalls`](https://github.com/spookyGh0st/beatwalls) from spookyGh0st.

 Features:
  - Create custom events